open-forest-observatory/automate-metashape/README.md

 #### Running workflow batches

 Running workflows in batch (i.e., multiple workflows in series) on a single computer is as simple as creating configuration file for each workflow run and calling the Python workflow script once for each.
 The calls can be combined into a shell script.
+Here is a quick workflow of how to do this:

+1. Create an empty shell script `touch metashape.sh`
-The shell script might look like the following (note the only thing that changes is the name of the config file):
+2. Populate the script with run commands on different lines.
+Note: the only thing that changes is the name of the config file.

 ```
 python ~/repos/automate-metashape/python/metashape_workflow.py --config_file ~/projects/forest_structure/metashape_configs/config001.yml
 python ~/repos/automate-metashape/python/metashape_workflow.py --config_file ~/projects/forest_structure/metashape_configs/config002.yml
 python ~/repos/automate-metashape/python/metashape_workflow.py --config_file ~/projects/forest_structure/metashape_configs/config003.yml
 ```

-Then it's just a matter of running the shell script.
+3. Give the shell script file executable permissions ` chmod +x metashape.sh`
+4. Make sure you are located in the directory that contains the shell script.
+Run the shell script `./metashape.sh`

 <br/>